 Wharton Main Campus offers acceptance once a year for the Fall Semester.
-Application comes out in November and the deadline is the third Wednesday of March.
+Application comes out in November and the deadline is the first Wednesday of March.

 Sugar Land Campus offers acceptance once a year for the Spring semester.
-Application comes out in April and the deadline is the third Wednesday of August.
+Application comes out in April and the deadline is the first Wednesday of August.

 Wharton County Junior College is uniquely suited to provide an excellent learning environment for the student desiring to pursue a career as a registered nurse (RN).
 A dedicated faculty, excellent clinical facilities, and a challenging curriculum make us the right choice for ADN education.